bootscore/bootcommerce-child/README.md

 Start developing your new WordPress project right away in a upgrade-safe way using overrides by copying files from [bootScore](https://github.com/crftwrk/bootscore) parent theme.

-This child theme has already all settings to create a shop, all header settings with cart and user login.
+This child theme has already all settings to create a shop, all header settings with cart, user login and WooCommerce support.

 ## Installation